ismaeelcodes/ismaeelcodes/README.md

 # 💫 About Me:
-💻 I’m currently working on a Social Media Browser / Feeds App<br>👨‍🎓 I’m currently learning Next.JS, TypeScript, React Native, TailwindCSS, Redux and Multiple Back-end Technologies!<br>👨‍💻 All of my projects are available at https://github.com/ismaeelcodes?tab=repositories<br>💬 Ask me about Front-end Web Development<br>📫 How to reach me miwleaf@gmail.com<br>⚡ Fun fact I love to learn a lot!
+💻 I’m currently working on an AI-powered Diet/Workout Planner<br>👨‍🎓 I’m currently learning Next.JS, TypeScript, React Native, TailwindCSS, Redux and Multiple Back-end Technologies!<br>👨‍💻 All of my projects are available at https://github.com/ismaeelcodes?tab=repositories<br>💬 Ask me about Front-end Web Development<br>📫 How to reach me miwleaf@gmail.com<br>⚡ Fun fact I love to learn a lot!